$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: introduction

 \item For the $H^{JR}_{gen}$, we explicitly demonstrate the algebraic reason for the absence of the zero modes in the case of even vorticity.
 In addition, we reconfirm the existence of the single zero mode for odd vorticity.\\

-\item We first consider the pairing of three dimensional massless Dirac fermions in the absence of the chemical potential and all other fermion bilinears in the particle-hole channel.
+\item We first consider the pairing of three-dimensional massless Dirac fermions in the absence of the chemical potential and all other fermion bilinears in the particle-hole channel.
 When projected to the $x-y$ plane ($k_z=0$), the Hamiltonians for both s-wave and the topological odd parity pairings map to two copies of $H_{JR}[0]$.
-Therefore, the $Z$ index theorem of $H_{JR}[0]$ governs the number of Majorana zero modes.\\
+Therefore the $Z$ index theorem of $H_{JR}[0]$ governs the number of Majorana zero modes.\\

 \item When we incorporate the chemical potential, the Hamiltonian for both pairings map onto two copies of $H^{JR}_{gen}$.
 Consequently, a pair of Majorana zero modes are only found for odd vorticity.
 In addition, if we introduce the Dirac mass and the Zeeman couplings, only the odd parity topological pairing still leads to two copies of $H^{JR}_{gen}$.
-On the other hand, the effective Hamiltonian for the s-wave pairing does not map onto $H^{JR}_{gen}$ in the presence of any chiral symmetyry breaking perturbations in the particle-hole channel (for example scalar Dirac mass).
-Consequently, the zero modes are absent for s-wave pairing under generic perturbations.
-In contrast the zero modes for the the topological superconductors are more robust.\\
+On the other hand, the effective Hamiltonian for the s-wave pairing falls outside the paradigm of $H^{JR}_{gen}$ in the presence of any chiral symmetyry breaking perturbations in the particle-hole channel (for example, scalar Dirac mass).
+Consequently, the zero modes are absent for $s$-wave pairing under generic perturbations.
+In contrast, the zero modes for the topological superconductors are more robust.\\

-\item For the topological superconductor, $k_z$ causes mixing between the two Majorana modes and converts these into a dispersing complex fermion.
+\item For the topological superconductor, $k_z$ causes mixing between the two Majorana modes and converts them into dispersing complex fermions.
 We provide a symmetry argument to explain why $k_z$ does not cause any mixing between the zero modes and the finite energy Caroli-de Gennes-Matricon states.
 Due to this reason, the degenerate perturbation theory for $k_z$ in the zero energy subspace provides an exact answer for the dispersion relation.
 Consequently, the $Z_2$ index associated with the number of zero modes bound to a point vortex in two-dimensions also dictates the index of the gapless modes along the line vortex.
 We also demonstrate this through some exact solutions.\\

-\item In the concluding sections, we consider the generalization of the zero mode problem in the context of axial superfluid.
+\item In the concluding sections, we consider the generalization of the zero-mode problem in the context of \emph{axial superfluid}.
 We show that the fermion zero modes can be found in the presence of the axial chemical potential and the third component (along the vortex line) of the axial vector, for odd vorticity.
 This leads to an interesting modification of the Callan-Harvey mechanism of anomaly cancellation.\\

 \end{enumerate}